Health Update for VÃk – October 10, 2017

 I love him more and more each day and just am keeping positive that all his issues have passed and he will live a long and healthy happy life!

 We are a participant in an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
-While clicking these links won’t cost you any extra money, they will help us keep this site up and running.
+This post may contain affiliate links which won’t change your price but will share some commission.